sikvall/rwa/README.md

    gcc -o rwa rwa.c

-2. Run the rwa command with arguments for the bands you wish to plot, example "./rwa 20 40 80 >data.plot" will run the plots for the 20,40 and 80 meter bands.
+2. Run the rwa command with arguments for the bands you wish to plot, example "./rwa -b 20 40 80 >data.plot" will run the plots for the 20,40 and 80 meter bands.
 Allowed bands are all ham bands between 6
    - 160 meters (6, 10, 12, 15, 17, 20, 30, 40, 80, 160)
+   Right now only region 1 frequency plan is supported

 3. Then run gnuplot on the file rwa.gnu gnuplot rwa.gnu

-This should produce a f.png in the folder that shows the plot.
+This should produce a plot.png in the folder that shows the plot.

 Colours are automatically selected according to the bands and their distribution